solana-labs/solana/docs/src/wallet-guide.md

 Safecoin supports multiple types of wallets so you can choose the right balance of security and convenience.

-**If you want to be able to receive SOL tokens on the Safecoin blockchain, you first will need to create a wallet.**
+**If you want to be able to receive SAFE tokens on the Safecoin blockchain, you first will need to create a wallet.**

 ## Supported Wallets